 Antenatal classes are a great place to spark discussion as the others in your group may have a different take on something, or there may have been topics discussed you wouldn’t have naturally thought about.
 We are simply giving you the tools and information to get you started.
 It’s up to you to use this and make your own choices and decisions.

 Antenatal classes are a great place to make a new set of friends…but it still takes effort!
-In your first class set up a chat group, we usually suggest the dads join one and mums another as your conversations are likely to be quite different when your babies arrive!
+As well as the class WhatsApp group, we recommend you set up two additional groups – one for the mums and another for the dads, as your conversations are likely to be quite different when your babies arrive!

 You don’t have to wait until the course has finished to start meeting up.
-We have had groups who have met for something to eat before the classes started, or waited until the last session to go for a pint (or soft drink) in the local pub.
-Some continue to meet on the evenings their classes run after the final session because they miss the group!
+Everyone in your group wants to make new friends – why not be the first to get the socials started.
+We have had groups who have gone for drinks after class (from the first session), and other groups who have preferred to meet for a quick meal before the classes start (just make sure you arrive to class on time!)
+Or those who plan meet-ups at the weekend, as the midweek socials don’t work for them.
+Many of our groups continue to meet on the evenings their classes run after the final session because they miss the group!

 - Eat before you come to class – or bring a sandwich with you, if you’re strapped for time, we don’t mind!